 If you want to add to the growing numbers of new farmers’ markets, find a good location and ask the owner for permission to establish one.
 You may think that a supermarket parking lot is not a good place, but you may be wrong.
 Most businesses, even ones that sell produce, will welcome farmers’ markets because they attract people to the area.
 When I was farming, several businesses called me to offer locations for a farmers’ market.
 I wasn’t interested, because I had already found my niche.

-A farmers' market is like a farm stand that you operate out of the back of your truck.
+A farmers’ market is like a farm stand that you operate out of the back of your truck.
 There are two major differences.
 You are attracting pedestrians instead of highway traffic.
 Even if the market is located on a busy road rather than in a city setting, the cluster of vendors and whatever collective signage has been established should stop potential customers.
 The second difference is that you have direct competition.
 The other vendors are actually more of an asset than a liability.
 Collectively, you all provide a wider selection of items to buy.
 Competition is best met with all of the things I have mentioned — high quality, a fresh product that looks good, clean, and neat (though funky is OK).
-While you can get away with some imperfections in a CSA, on your farm stand or at a market, imperfect items will be picked over and left behind.
+While you can get away with some imperfections in community-supported agriculture, on your farm stand or at a market, imperfect items will be picked over and left behind.

 Market research, if you are planning to enter an existing farmers’ market, can be done by attending the market as frequently as possible the year before you take the plunge.
 Talk to the other growers.
 What sells well?
 What is missing at the market?
 Would people buy it if it were there?
 Do they consistently run out of something?
 Check it out at different times of the day and throughout the season.
 Then you can see where the market opportunities lie.
 What is in short supply?
 Do you have something earlier or later than anyone in the market has it?